anupam-kumar-krishnan/Namaste-JavaScript/Chai aur Code JavaScript/02 JavaScript - let,const,var.md

 # _JavaScript_
+## _What the whole thing is about: Data_
+- To store any data we need some memory where we can store

-## _let, cont and var_
+## _let, const and var_
+- **_const:_** once value is assigned, cannot be changed further<br>
+example: const pi=3.14;
 - Prefer not to use **var**, because of issue in **block scope** and **functional scope**
+- Use const & let
-- In JavaScript, there is a possibility, that we can declare a variable wiouth even using let and var(but it is not prefered)
+- In JavaScript, there is a possibility, that we can declare a variable without even using let and var(but it is not prefered)

 ## _undefined_
 - In JacaScript, if we decalre a variable without assigning a value to it, then it is called **_undefined_**